 Administering insulin

-There are four primary methods for administering insulin: injections, inhaler, insulin pumps, or artificial pancreas systems/automated insulin delivery systems.
+There are four primary methods for administering insulin: Injections, insulin pumps, artificial pancreas systems/automated insulin delivery systems, or inhaler.

 Injections